Mass shootings claim lives at gatherings over the July Fourth holiday

 Gun violence that flared in Washington, D.C, Louisiana, Philadelphia, Baltimore, Texas and Florida left more than a dozen dead and almost 60 wounded — including children as young as 2 years old.

-In Shreveport, Louisiana, four people were killed and 10 others wounded late Tuesday night, Shreveport police Sgt.
+In Shreveport, Louisiana, at least three people were killed and 10 others wounded late Tuesday night, Shreveport police Sgt.
 Angie Willhite said.
 One of the injured was in critical condition Wednesday but the others were expected to survive, she said.

 No arrests have been made.